 What is This Site?

 Liberty Archives is a privately run, data archiving project.
 Imagine the internet and all of mankind's creations are the Library of Alexandria.
-We are the equivilent of 1 person going through every single book with a chisel and stone tablets, trying to copy every book by hand.
+We are the equivalent of 1 person going through every single book with a quill, vial of ink and roll of parchment attempting to copy every book by hand.

 What Kind of Content Do We Archive?

-For a project like this, there is really no limit to what we save but right now we try to categorize everything into 5 format types
+For a project like this, there is really no limit (besides for drive space) to how much we can store, but right now we try to categorize everything into 5 format types

 - podcasts, music, interviews, sound effects, and comedy routines